Pediatrics Residency

 Advocacy Day

 Advocacy Day is a day geared towards learning the fundamentals needed to take advocating for our patients and their families from the bedside to beyond.
-Organized annually by our third-year pediatric resident AAP Program Delegate and Dr. Colburn (our Associate Program Director of Development + Advocacy), first-year pediatric residents are excused as a class from clinical duties to begin exploring how to better partner with local community resources, function as a member of the AAP, and lobby for change at the state and federal level.
+Organized annually by our third-year pediatric resident AAP Program Delegate and Dr. Colburn (our Residency Program Director), first-year pediatric residents are excused as a class from clinical duties to begin exploring how to better partner with local community resources, function as a member of the AAP, and lobby for change at the state and federal level.
 Our program's dedication to advocating on behalf of children's health and be seen in all the ways our residents have been involved with advocacy initiatives.

 To be a pediatrician is to be an advocate for child and adolescent health and wellbeing.
 When a pediatrician expands their advocacy beyond the exam room, communities thrive.
 When our communities thrive, we pediatricians thrive.
 Advocacy Day's goal is to help pediatricians on their journey towards achieving better health for both their patients and themselves.